AtulSahu778/Hackathon-ArkaJain/README.md

 Welcome to Your Healthcare Platform Project
 📋 Project Overview
-This is a modern healthcare platform front-end built with:
+This is a modern, responsive front-end for a smart and connected healthcare platform, especially tailored for rural and semi-urban communities.

+🧰 Built With:
 React

 TypeScript

+Vite

 Tailwind CSS

 shadcn/ui

-Vite

-It’s designed to be lightweight, responsive, and ideal for building smart, connected healthcare systems—especially for rural and semi-urban communities.
+The app is lightweight, mobile-friendly, and easy to customize, making it ideal for healthcare dashboards, doctor-patient portals, and health education systems.

 🛠 How to Run the Project Locally
 Make sure you have Node.js and npm installed.
-If not, you can install Node via nvm.
+We recommend using nvm to manage Node versions easily.

-🚀 Steps to Get Started:
+🚀 Getting Started:
 bash
 Copy
 Edit
 # 1. Clone the repository
 git clone <your-git-url>

-# 2. Move into the project folder
+# 2. Navigate to the project folder
 cd <your-project-name>

 # 3. Install dependencies